chris-pearce/scally/components/README.md

 Before utilising components consider the [**layout modules**](../layout/README.md) and [**objects**](../objects/README.md).
 Many of the styles you need will exist in these two sections.
-In fact your components should hardly ever need any CSS concerned with layout.
-Utilities should also be considered if you are needing to implement simple, universal patterns such as hiding an element visually (`.u-hide-visually`), but these are generally used sparingly.
+In fact your components should hardly ever need any CSS concerned with layout. [**Utilities**](../utilities/) should also be considered if you are needing to implement simple, universal patterns such as hiding an element visually (`.u-hide-visually`), but these are generally used sparingly.

-Create a new component when you have a discrete piece of UI that can not be achieved using the layout and objects modules alone.